arzwa/MultilocusIsland/docs/draft-hapdip2.md

     s_{i,a}(q_{M,i} - \Ex[q_i]) - s_{i,b}(p_{M,i}\Ex[q_i] - \Ex[p_iq_i])\right]
     \label{eq:gff2}
 \end{equation}
+where we have assumed that the gff at a selected locus is the same as that of a neutral locus at the same location -- an assumption which is only expected to work well if selection at the focal locus is sufficiently weak.
-Secondly, we have assumed in the above that migration occurs at the start of the haploid phase, reflecting a process such as spore dispersal in bryophytes, pteridophytes or Fungi.
+Secondly, as in the model outlined in @sec:model, we have assumed that migration occurs at the start of the haploid phase, reflecting a process such as spore dispersal in bryophytes, pteridophytes or Fungi.
 However, it should be emphasized that, while the details of when migration occurs in the life cycle do not matter for the single locus model as long as selection and migration are sufficiently weak (so that the continuous-time